 CPP has a small number of internal limits.
-This section lists the limits which the C standard requires to be no lower than some minimum, and all the others we are aware of.
-We intend there to be as few limits as possible.
-If you encounter an undocumented or inconvenient limit, please report that to us as a bug.
-(See the section on reporting bugs in the GCC manual.)
+This section lists the limits which the C standard requires to be no lower than some minimum, and all the others known.
+It is intended that there should be as few limits as possible.
+If you encounter an undocumented or inconvenient limit, please report that as a bug.
+See Reporting Bugs in Using the GNU Compiler Collection (GCC).

 Where we say something is limited only by available memory, that

 means that internal data structures impose no intrinsic limit, and space

 malloc or equivalent.
 The actual limit will

 therefore depend on many things, such as the size of other things

 allocated by the compiler at the same time, the amount of memory

 consumed by other processes on the same computer, etc.

 We impose an arbitrary limit of 200 levels, to avoid runaway recursion.
 The standard requires at least 15 levels.

 The C standard mandates this be at least 63.
 CPP is limited only by available memory.